 And for the first time, a president opened it up.

-And now we are the biggest energy producer, natural gas oil in the entire world, a net exporter of energy.
+And now we are the biggest energy producer, natural gas, oil in the entire world, a net exporter of energy.

 And we're just beginning to touch the surface.

-It's gonna get bigger and bigger.
+It's going to get bigger and bigger.

 Remember, drivers in North Dakota during the boom that was going on there that I believe the Saudis artificially lowered the prices to run them out of business.